KDE/documentation-develop-kde-org/HIG/source/style/icons/application.rst

    Application icons

-Application icons hey always use the `colorful style \
+Application icons always use the `colorful style \
 <index.html#colorful-icon-style>`__ and come in a single size: 48px.
 They have
 4px margins on the top and bottom: